jamielockie/from-the-top/README.md

 ```
 - packages
-    // bare-bones components to style/augment as needed
+    // Bare-bones components to style/augment as needed
     - core

     // Brand specific packages that import `core` modules and export styled components